adrenak/gorky/user-content/posts/2025-12-5--flutter-todo.md

+---
+title: Building a Todo List App in Flutter
+date: 2025-12-5
+tags: flutter,tutorial,code,classic
+preview: Learn how to create a simple todo list app with Flutter and Dart
+---

 In this tutorial, we'll build a simple yet functional todo list app using Flutter and Dart.
 This is a great project for beginners to learn state management, list handling, and user input in Flutter.

 ## Prerequisites